A Fair Deal for Park Home Residents

 Scrapping 10% commission

 The requirement for park home owners who sell their property to pay 10% commission to park home owners is simply not fair.
 Given park home residents already pay service charges, this feels like double charging and needs to be addressed.
-I have been pressing Ministers to review this, and raised this most recently with Communities Minister Lee Rowley in April.
-The Government had planned to hold an engagement event later this year, and I will continue to campaign for this to take place, and for progress to be made, if re-elected on 4th July.
+I have been pressing Ministers to review this, meeting former Communities Minister Lee Rowley in April, and following the General Election I met with the new Minister, Matthew Pennycook, to raise these concerns.
+I will continue to raise this issue through both my work with the All Party Parliamentary Group and on behalf of the many local constituents affected by this policy.

 Reform Park Home licensing